Colombian Fitness Model Ariana James Flaunts Killer Bikini-Clad Body While Taking A Turmeric Shot

 “Wow Looking hot babe,” added a fourth fan.

 James is no stranger to showing off her killer physique on her Instagram feed.
 As previously reported by The Inquisitr, she recently shared another post that saw her in a tight white dress that outlined her strong figure.
-It had a deep V-neckline and thin, spaghetti straps left her slender arms and smooth collar on display.
-The photo was snapped at a side angle, but James’s reflection in the mirror ensured that her body was visible from all aspects.
+It had a deep V-neckline and thin spaghetti straps that put her slender arms and smooth collar on display.
+The photo was snapped at a side angle, but her reflection in the mirror ensured that her body was visible from all aspects.